learn-co-students/module-2-code-challenge-round-25-dumbo-web--module-2-code-challenge---vendors-and-sweets-1579887029/README.md

 - the price is not blank
 - the price is not a negative number
-- the price is an integer (not a decimal, like 99.5)

 Add error handling to the `VendorSweet` create action.
 If the VendorSweet is *not* valid, the form should show the validation error messages.